pydanny/pydanny-event-notes/Pycon2010/django-in-depth.rst

 by James Bennet

-*I was trying to fix some problems at work so my notes here are amazingly imcomplete.*
+*I was trying to fix some problems at work so my notes here are amazingly incomplete.*

 Model Inheritence
 -----------------